henryparfait/Momo_Data_Analysis/README.md

 You have received 2000 RWF from Jane Smith (*******013) on your mobile money account at 2024-05-10 16:30:51.
 Message from sender: .
 Your new balance:2000 RWF.
 Financial Transaction Id: 76662021700.

+## Link To the video

+Demo video Link: https://youtu.be/Bdcw1FA5shk N.B: Only for Education Purposes.

 ## License

 This project is licensed under the MIT License (https://opensource.org/license/mit)